Nicholas Kotar, Authoris creating novels and stories inspired by Slavic fairy tales and myths

 Of course, there are more practical reasons for needing your help, too.

-I'm a father of three kids living in a severely economically depressed - but beautiful! - part of America.
+I'm a father of three kids (and #4 on the way!) living in an economically depressed - but beautiful! - part of America.
 I live here because I’ve dedicated my life to a cause.

 I moved to upstate New York to teach in a small seminary in the middle of nowhere that trains future pastors (who will also make little-to-nothing in their ministry).
 There are only four or five such seminaries in America.
 My background and training uniquely suit this particular school, which frequently ministers to people of Russian background and new immigrants.